meso1007/JAVA-Payment-Gateway-System/README.md

 # Payment Gateway System

 A modern payment processing web application built with **Spring Boot** (Backend) and **Next.js** (Frontend), featuring a beautiful UI with Tailwind CSS.
+This App is practice project for using Spring Boot as Restfull API.

 ## 🚀 Features